-Built in 1871 along “Millionaires Row,” this French Victorian mansion was home to two prominent Memphis families.
+Built in 1871, along “Millionaires Row,” this French Victorian mansion was home to two prominent Memphis families.
 Amos Woodruff, a successful carriage maker, built the house for his family.
 Noland Fontaine, an established businessman, purchased the house from the Woodruffs in 1883, where they lived until 1929.
-The house was sold to Rosa Lee to expand her art school which moved to Overton Park in 1959.
-The house was vacant until 1961, when the Association for the Preservation of Tennessee Antiquities restored the mansion and it opened its doors as a museum.
+The house was sold to Rosa Lee to expand her art school which moved to Overton Park in 1959, and established themselves as the Memphis College of Art.
+The house was vacant until 1961, when the Association for the Preservation of Tennessee Antiquities restored the mansion and it opened its doors as a historic house museum.

 "Such a treasure in our wonderful city to visit and experience the past.
-With the help of the fine docents that share their knowledge so passionately ever visit is a pleasure."
+With the help of the fine docents that share their knowledge so passionately every visit is a pleasure."

 To educate the public about Victorian life in Memphis through the preservation of the Woodruff-Fontaine House Museum and properties.

 The Woodruff-Fontaine House Museum will be a social and cultural look back in time and shall be regarded as an entertaining and worthwhile tourist destination.